Bring a large pot of well-salted water to a gentle boil.

 -Fresh summer peas are optimal in this recipe if you have them.
 Simmer your fresh peas in lightly salted water for 6-7 minutes until just tender and add at the end with the parmesan cheese

-Heat 1/2 tbsp oil in a cast iron or oven-safe skillet over medium-high heat.
-Pat chicken dry with a paper towel.
+Heat oil in a cast iron or oven-safe skillet over medium-high heat.
+Pat chicken dry with a paper towel and season with salt and pepper.
 When the oil is hot add chicken thighs and cook about 5-6 minutes per side until skin browned.
 Remove to a plate.

-Using the same skillet, heat the remaining oil until hot over medium-high heat.
-Add mushrooms and allow to cook without stirring until bottoms are golden and moisture is starting to evaporate.
-Once they have browned give them a stir and continue to cook for 1-2 minutes.
-Add garlic and shallots and cook for 3-5 minutes until starting to soften, stirring occasionally.
+Using the same skillet, dab out excess oil, reserving about 1 tbsp.
+To the hot oil add the mushrooms and allow to cook without stirring until bottoms are golden and moisture is starting to evaporate.
+Once they have browned, give them a stir and continue to cook for 1-2 minutes.
+Add garlic and shallots and cook for about 3 minutes until starting to soften, stirring occasionally.
+Add herbs and salt and pepper.

 Add wine and allow to reduce for about 3 minutes.
-Stir in broth, orzo, cream cheese, herbs, salt and pepper.
-Once the cream cheese is fully incorporated add the chicken back to the pan with the skin side up.
+Over low heat stir in the cream cheese, and half of the broth, stirring until smooth.
+Add remaining broth and orzo pasta.
+Add the chicken back to the pan with the skin side up.
 Push chicken down into pasta as far as they will go.
 Cover with a lid or tin foil and bake for 20-25 minutes.

-Remove from oven and turn oven to broil.
-Sprinkle with parmesan cheese and broil for 1-2 minutes to melt the cheese.
-Remove from oven and allow to rest for 2 minutes prior to serving.
+Remove from oven and sprinkle with Parmesan cheese.
+Cover and allow to rest for 3-5 minutes prior to serving.

 I personally like the garden vegetable cream cheese, however you may also like the garlic cream cheese.